History of scouting in the Philippines: Beginnings

 Youth Scouting was founded in the Philippines in 1910 in Manila by Elwood Stanley Brown (1883-1924) of the YMCA.
 The Boy Scouts of Calivo (now Kalibo in Aklan) was founded on April 22, 1922, by a certain Mr. Ong.
 The Boy Scouts of America Philippine Islands Council No. 545 was founded in 1923 in Manila by the Rotary Club of Manila.
-The Boy Scouts of the Philippines was legally established in 1936 in Manila through the work of three men: Josephus Emile Hamilton Stevenot (1888-1943), Tomás Confesór y Valenzuela (1891-1951), and Manuél Luís Quezon y Molina (1878-1944), and the organization started activities in 1938.
-The term "Boy Scouts of the Philippines" was first used by Theodore Roosevelt in 1911 and by Sir Robert Stephenson Baden-Powell in 1912.
+The Boy Scouts of the Philippines was legally established in 1936 in Manila through the work of three men: Josephus Stevenot, Tomás Confesor, and Manuel Quezon, and started activities in 1938.
+The term "Boy Scouts of the Philippines" was first used by Theodore Roosevelt in 1911 and by Sir Robert Baden-Powell in 1912.

-The 1973 celebration of the Golden Jubilee of Philippine Scouting and the Golden Jubilee Jamboree of the Boy Scouts of the Philippines were dated from the establishment of the BSA Philippine Islands Council No. 545 in 1923, but the 2014 "Philippine Scouting Centennial Jamboree" commemorated the founding of the Lorillard Spencer Troop in 1914.
+The 1973 celebration of the Golden Jubilee of Philippine Scouting and the Golden Jubilee Jamboree of the Boy Scouts of the Philippines were dated from establishing the BSA Philippine Islands Council No. 545 in 1923.
+Still, the 2014 "Philippine Scouting Centennial Jamboree" commemorated the founding of the Lorillard Spencer Troop in 1914.

-In 1910, the first troops were organised by Elwood Stanley Brown, Physical Director of the Manila YMCA.
-In 1912, Elwood Stanley Brown was recognised by Baden-Powell as "Chief Scoutmaster."
-In 1913, troops were organised by Mark Thompson, Antonio Torres, Domingo Ponce, and Francisco Varona.
-In 1914, the Lorillard Spencer Troop organised in November in Zamboanga City by Sherman L. Kiser, organized as Mindanao's first Scout troop.
+In 1910, the first troops were organized by Elwood Stanley Brown, Physical Director of the Manila YMCA.
+In 1912, Elwood Stanley Brown was recognized by Baden-Powell as "Chief Scoutmaster."
+In 1913, troops were organized by Mark Thompson, Antonio Torres, Domingo Ponce, and Francisco Varona.
+In 1914, the Lorillard Spencer Troop, organized in November in Zamboanga City by Sherman L. Kiser, was organized as Mindanao's first Scout troop.

 In 1921, Scouting started at Silliman Institute under the auspices of its church, one of the first in Negros.
-They applied for registration to BSA National Headquarters, New York, in 1922, and received their document in January 1923 (some eight or nine months before the creation of the BSA Philippine Islands Council No. 545).
+They applied for registration to BSA National Headquarters, New York, in 1922 and received their document in January 1923 (some eight or nine months before the creation of the BSA Philippine Islands Council No. 545).
 On April 19, 1922, Mr. Ong of Calivo, Capiz (now Kalibo, Aklan) organized the Boy Scouts of Calivo which the Governor General Leonard Wood at that time acknowledged in his letter dated January 2, 1923.
 In 1923, the Rotary Club established the Boy Scouts of America Philippine Islands Council No. 545 in October, formalizing the formation of a singular national scout organization in the country.
 An Order of the Arrow lodge was later formed in the capital.

-In 1931, the first test Cub and Sea Scout formations were formed to test these two concepts for wider implementation.
+In 1931, the first test Cub and Sea Scout formations were formed to test these two concepts for broader implementation.

 In 1933, the Philippines first participated in an international Scout event, with the BSA Philippine Islands Council delegation embedded in the BSA contingent to the 4th World Scout Jamboree in Budapest, Hungary.
 In 1934, Rover Scouting was introduced.
 The BSA Shanghai District was placed under the supervision of the BSA Philippine Islands Council No. 545.